Our experienced Oregon workers' compensation attorney can help you with your workers' compensation settlement.

 Workers' Compensation Settlement Amount in Oregon

 Understanding and evaluating Oregon workers' compensation settlement amounts requires a great deal of experience with the workers' compensation system.
+Something an Oregon workers compensation attorney can help you with.
 A good settlement evaluation considers the worker's current and future needs.
 The evaluator must understand the reasonable cost of medical services, as well as possess the ability to rate and project the worker's permanent impairment, calculate their time loss and assess their entitlement to vocational benefits.

 As an adjuster, Nathan Goin was trained how to determine Oregon workers' compensation settlement amounts early in his career.
 He learned first hand how insurance companies value claims and work them up for settlement.
 He also understands the internal conflicts that sometimes arise between employers and insurers when settlement authority is discussed.
 While working for one of the pacific northwest's largest insurance defense firms, Nathan Goin performed legal presentations and trainings for many of the major insurance carriers and third party administrators in Oregon on settlement evaluations using materials and guides he personally created.